flengyel/Zettel/README.md

 ## Revised Zettel Construction Guidelines

 ID and Title: Start with a unique ID and descriptive title for each Zettel.
+Bob Doto writes that a note title "should be a declarative statement rather than a descriptor" (Doto 2024, 56).

 ### Main Body: